Bloating Natural Remedies

 What natural remedies will work for bloating?
-Well, for a start, we need to ask ourselves which remedies and solutions count as 'natural'.
+Well, for a start, we need to ask ourselves which solutions count as 'natural'.

 I suppose the most natural relief from bloating and wind would be to assume the yoga position of pavanmuktasana or the 'wind release pose', which is said to induce flatulence and relieve the symptoms of trapped wind.
 But getting your yoga mat out and striking a pose can obviously be somewhat inconvenient at times.
 Alternatively, you might find that sipping hot water and then lying down for half an hour could help, yet again this is not always a luxury we can afford.

-It can be a good idea to use natural remedies to treat bloating, because over-the-counter medicines for wind or bloating can often contain a large cocktail of chemicals.
+It can be a good idea to use natural remedies to treat bloating, because over-the-counter medicines can often contain a large cocktail of chemicals.
 Whilst these medicines can achieve temporary relief, their possible side effects and contraindications can be numerous, and need careful checking.

 So, what is natural?
-Below I have listed four types of natural remedies which should have very few side effects and can be taken by mostly anyone.
+Below I have listed four remedies which should have very few side effects and can be taken by mostly anyone.

 Herbal tea not only tastes nice, it can help with bloating too.